aazahrou/aspirethemes.github.io/_docs/bold-wordpress.md

 The demo is using the [Tiled Galleries](https://jetpack.com/support/tiled-galleries/) which is a Jetpack add-on that enables to display your galleries in different new styles.

-First, install [Jetpack](https://wordpress.org/plugins/jetpack/) and then follow this [guide](https://jetpack.com/support/tiled-galleries/) which will introduce you to Tiled Galleries and how to confugure and create new galleries with it.
+First, install [Jetpack](https://wordpress.org/plugins/jetpack/) and then follow this [guide](https://jetpack.com/support/tiled-galleries/) which will introduce you to Tiled Galleries and how to configure and create new galleries with it.

 ---

 ### Translation

-Bold theme is full ready to be translated into other languages and could be easily translated with [poedit.net](https://poedit.net/) application.
+The Bold theme is fully ready to be translated into other languages and could be easily translated with [poedit.net](https://poedit.net/) application.

-The theme contains the main translation file `bold.pot` inside the languages directory which will be used by poedit application.
+The theme contains the main translation file `bold.pot` inside the languages directory which will be used by the poedit application.

 Here are simple steps:

 1. Install poedit and open it.
 2. Once the app is opened click Create new translation.
-3. Choose the `bold.pot` file inside the theme `bold/language` directory.
+3. Choose `bold.pot` the file inside the theme `bold/language` directory.
 4. Once the translation is done, save the file according to your language code.
 Find a list of language codes at [WordPress in your Language](https://make.wordpress.org/polyglots/teams/).
 As an example, the language code for English (UK) is `en_GB`, so you will end up with two new files: `en_GB.po` and then `en_GB.mo`.
 5. When that’s done, simply upload the files to `bold/language` folder using FTP.
 6. Change the site language by going to `WordPress > General > Settings` and choose the target language from `Site Language` drop-down menu.